bononeer/abstract_data_types/list/README.md

 POST:
 - If the list is empty, a NULL pointer will be returned.
-- The returned pointer should be freed when not needed anymore.
+- If the memory was allocated previously, the returned element should be freed when not needed anymore.
 - A void pointer will be returned, the user should cast it to the right type. */ void* list_delete_first(List list);